North Dakota Bill Would Protect Drivers Who ‘Accidentally’ Run Over Protesters, Such As Those At Standing Rock

 — Peter Staatz (@p_staatz) January 15, 2017

-Because of the continued drama in North Dakota, the bill that would essentially de-criminalize running over protesters isn’t the only new bill floating around the state that takes aim at what’s going on at Standing Rock.
+Because of the continued drama in North Dakota, the bill that would essentially decriminalize running over protesters isn’t the only new bill floating around the state that takes aim at what’s going on at Standing Rock.

 Two other new bills have Standing Rock protesters directly in their crosshairs.
 One would make it illegal for adults to hide their faces with masks, which would lead to easier identification of protesters and/or justify the arrests of those covering their faces.
 The other is designed to allow North Dakota to sue the feds to recoup policing costs incurred due to the pipeline protests.